The Black Widow (serial): Theatrical

-The Black Widow's official release date is 1 November 1947, although this is actually the date the sixth chapter was made available to film exchanges.
+The Black Widow's official release date is 1 November 1947, although this was the date the sixth chapter was made available to film exchanges.

 Television

 In the early 1950s, The Black Widow was one of fourteen Republic serials edited into a television series.
 It was broadcast in six 26½-minute episodes.

 The Black Widow was one of twenty-six Republic serials re-released as a film on television in 1966.
 The title of the film was changed to Sombra, the Spider Woman.
 This version was cut down to 100-minutes in length.